gmunhoz0810/GPT-Learns-Counting/README.md

 6. **Display**: The response is then displayed to the user.

 This approach allows the AI to perform exact counting operations while maintaining a natural language interface for the user.

-## Try it out!

-You can experience GPT Learns Counting live at [https://gmunhoz0810.github.io/GPT-Learns-Counting/](https://gmunhoz0810.github.io/GPT-Learns-Counting/)

-Feel free to ask it to count letters, words, or characters in any phrase you can think of!

 ## Feedback and Contributions